scacner/hdhr-ac4-arm64/README.md

 >This application pretends to be an HDHomerun device that offers ATSC 3.0 programs.
 When a request comes in to tune one of the programs, it forwards that request to a real HDHomerun device and passes the resulting stream back to the original requester after converting the AC4 audio stream to AC3 audio.

 ## Why?

->This allows my HDHR5-4K to serve ATSC 3.0 programs to my Emby server(now native support?) and PLEX server with Live TV and DVR functionality.
-Converting audio to AC3 before the server receives it allows everything to work as it always has with HDHomerun tuners.
+> This allows my HDHR5-4K to serve ATSC 3.0 programs to my Emby server(now native support?) and PLEX server with Live TV
+> and DVR functionality.
+Converting audio to AC3 before the server receives it allows everything to work as it always
+> has with HDHomerun tuners.

+## Docker Image
+> Added docker image to GitHub Container Registry.
+This can be used instead of building your own.
+It was built using the
+> latest repo and "emby-server-deb_4.8.8.0_arm64.deb" for ffmpeg.

+> ### Quick start:
+>> `docker run -p 80:80 -p 5004:5004 -e "HDHR_IP=192.168.1.1" -e "HOST_IP=192.168.1.2" -e "DEVICEID_SWAP=1"
+> ghcr.io/scacner/hdhr-ac4-arm64:v1.0.0`

+> I have been using this with Plex DVR for quite some time.
+It has been rock solid and reliable.
+DRM has been enabled on
+> all but one channel in Atlanta.
+Maybe one day DRM will be sorted out and I can get all the channels again.
+It was fun
+> while it lasted.

 ## Configuration
 >Set in docker environent